vinhphm/vinh.dev/pages/index.md

 Hey, I am Vinh Pham, a seasoned software engineer.

 Working at [PwC](https://pwc.com/).<br>
-A part of Digital Solutions team.<br>
+A part of the Digital Solutions team.<br>

 My true passion lies in envisioning ideas and turning them into reality.
 Feel free to explore some of [my side projects here](/projects).
 Additionally, I have a knack for UI/UX design.

-Outside of programming, I enjoy doing some amateur photography and traveling.
+Outside of programming, I enjoy doing amateur photography and traveling.
 Some of my photos can be found on [Instagram](https://www.instagram.com/vinh.phm).
 If you happen to be in the same city I live (currently in Ho Chi Minh City), maybe we can hang out and have some talks (or code).

 <div flex-auto />